Equipped for Making.

 The coffee shop offers a good seasonal range of sandwiches, jacket potatoes, and superb hot meals you can choose from on the day.
 Gluten-free and vegetarian options are available.
 If you have specific dietary requirements or allergies, just let them know.

-Please note: Morning coffee and lunch are not included on pen-turning or Sunday courses — bring a packed lunch for those.
+Please note: Morning coffee and lunch are not included on pen-turning or Sunday courses.

 Tutors